 The Academy is currently named by the local authority to receive Section 106 monies relating to building applications within the local area.
-Currently two applications have been approved with a funding stream of £250,000.
-There are a further five applications either pending or under appeal amounting to a further £1,300.000 but such funds cannot be relied upon.
+The exact amount of these potential funs is unclear at this time without a definitive proposal for works in the school.
 As a result, the Governing Body through its finance strategy has identified other avenues to develop in order to support its property ambitions.
 Buckinghamshire Council will be consulted to facilitate release of Section 106 monies, allowing the Academy to undertake the much anticipated and needed improvement works.

 The Academy has a relatively high proportion of students with special educational needs and continues to attract requests for admission given its significant levels of progress achieved.
 Unfortunately, the additional funding received, whilst higher in the year under review than previously, does not fully meet the support and provision that these vulnerable students need, and is therefore provided by the Academy.
-As the data shows, they make excellent progress and receive the best possible care, but the subsequent effect is that monies are consistently required from other areas of the budget to enable this level of support to continue.
+As the data shows, they make excellent progress and receive the best possible care.
 The Academy continues to actively engage with the Integrated SEND team at Buckinghamshire Council as it develops a more robust and consistent approach to SEND place funding which it is hoped will provide the resources needed.